Maggie Brink born 1983 in Brisbane, Australia and currently

 An ongoing interest in Maggie’s practice is the way that exchange—with oneself, between oneself and other/s, with the world—and the reading and negotiation of images, texts, environments, other bodies — necessitates awareness and negotiation of boundaries: psychic, spiritual, physical, porous.

 Maggie Brink (b.
-1983, Brisbane, Australia) currently lives and works in Adelaide, Australia.
+1983, Brisbane, Australia) currently lives and works in Kaurna land, South Australia.
 She received her MFA(2020) from Sydney College of the Arts, where she also completed a Bachelor of Visual Arts (Honours) in 2014.
-She has participated in numerous group exhibitions in Australia and New Zealand, and recent solo exhibitions include Alien Alien Crocodile Shadow, ReadingRoom, Melbourne (2018), Pale Blue Dot Dot Dot, Firstdraft, Sydney (2017), County Athletics, Knulp, Sydney (2017).
+She has participated in numerous group exhibitions in Australia and New Zealand, and solo exhibitions include Metal Rat Mystery Horse, ReadingRoom, Melbourne (2021), Alien Alien Crocodile Shadow, ReadingRoom, Melbourne (2018), Pale Blue Dot Dot Dot, Firstdraft, Sydney (2017), County Athletics, Knulp, Sydney (2017).
+Maggie will attend the DESA Artist-In-Residence program, hosted in Bali, Indonesia, in mid-2024.

 View CV + biography here